 Early positive parent-child interactions are important for a child's positive development in both normally developing children (Love et al., 2005; Blair et al., 2014; Vargas-Rubilar and Arán-Filippetti, 2014) and those with developmental delay and disabilities (Spiker et al., 2002; Innocenti et al., 2013).
 Early positive parenting interactions promote child development, and specific parenting behaviors that lead to better developmental outcomes have been identified (Bradley and Corwyn, 2002; Mahoney, 2009; Warren et al., 2010).
-Those parental behaviors that promote child development, primarily studied in mothers but also in fathers in some cases (Anderson et al., 2013; Cabrera et al., 2017), are labeled parenting or positive parenting.
+Those parental behaviors that promote child development, and specific parenting in some cases (Anderson et al., 2013; Cabrera et al., 2017), are labeled parenting or positive parenting.
 Although we use the term parenting, this refers to the child's caregiver, which may or may not be the parent.